 In the wake of the nationwide debate following the shootings in Parkland, Fla. last month, both candidates iterated similar positions on guns in their first debate.
 Lamb, sharing Saccone’s view, stated that he opposed a ban on assault weapons or ammunition clips, breaking from party lines in an attempt to appeal to the conservative voters in the district.
 Both candidates called for better background checks.
 However, Saccone received an endorsement from the NRA and holds an A+ rating with the organization.

 Lamb has stated that, though he is a Catholic, he would take a pro-abortion rights stance and support Planned Parenthood (a similar view to that of Sen. Casey).
-Saccone, endorsed by the Pennsylvania Pro-Life Federation, National Right to Life and LifePac, has always taken an anti-abortion rights stance on the issue of abortion throughout his political career.
+Saccone, endorsed by the Pennsylvania Pro-Life Federation, National Right to Life and LifePac, has always taken an anti-abortion rights stance on the issue throughout his political career.

 Lamb has made the heroin and opioid crises one of his campaign priorities, outlining that we should “invest in prevention” and “expand access treatment and rehabilitation.”
 Additionally, he calls for legislation to create stricter punishments for the drug dealers fueling the crisis.
 Saccone has held the position that government can only do so much in the fight against the opioid epidemic, stating that “we can’t legislate or treat our way out of this problem - it’s much bigger than that.”